brendon/switcharoo/README.md

 migrations also updates `db/schema.rb` new entities created after the migration will have the newer correct database structure also and won't need migrating.

+# A Note on Databases
+If you take a closer look at `config/database.yml` you'll see the regular `database` key along with an `admin_database` key.
+The `admin_database` key is used in the modified migration rake tasks.

+The `admin_database` (in development it's called `switcharoo_admin_development`) houses the tables that are responsible for managing `Entities`.
+In this example application there is only the `entities` table, but in a real application you might have extra tables like `domains` for supporting more than one domain per entity.
+You'll see we're overriding the database for the `Entity` table by setting `self.table_name =  "#{admin_database}.entities"`.

+There is a second database that is created when you bootstrap the app called `switcharoo_entity_development`.
+This is an empty reference copy of the structure that all entity databases will have.
+This is the database that is migrated first before all of the actual entities, and the `db/schema.rb` file is generated from this database.
+When the application boots it connects to this database first.

 # Try it out:

 1. Hit `admin.switcharoo.test`.